steadybit/action-kit/examples/go-kubectl/README.md

 ## Starting the example through Kubernetes

 This is the recommended approach to give this example app a try.
-The app is deployed within a namespace `example-go-kubectl-attack` as a deployment called `example-go-kubectl-attack`.
+The app is deployed within a namespace `steadybit-extension` as a deployment called `example-go-kubectl`.
 Several other resources are created as well to permit access to the relevant API endpoints.
 For more details, please inspect `kubernetes.yml`.

 ```sh